Do You Clench and Grind? Learn How We Can Help

 It is important to get a proper evaluation for this problem as untreated clenching and grinding can place your teeth and gums under a significant amount of stress.
 This habit can also affect your jaw joints, called your temporomandibular joints, causing a condition called temporomandibular disorder, or TMD for short.

 TMD can be quite painful and this pain can radiate out, down into the neck and shoulders, or can spread upwards, causing tension headaches that don’t respond well to conventional treatment for migraines.
 Our dentist in Downham Market can examine your teeth and jaws to determine the cause.

 If we think your bruxism is due to your bite, then we can adjust your teeth.
 Treatment could be as simple as adjusting your bite through renewing old fillings or restorations such as crowns.
 Alternatively, orthodontics could help to realign your teeth.
 However quite often we can treat bruxism by providing you with a custom-made night guard.
 This is made from a tough, thermoplastic material and will usually fit over your upper teeth.
 All you need do is wear it while sleeping so your teeth cannot come into contact with each other.
 This could be sufficient to break the habit of bruxism.

 A custom-made night guard is easily fabricated using an impression taken of your teeth.
 Your night guard will be made in our dental laboratory and you should find it very easy to use although initially it may take a bit of getting used to.
 It is a very straightforward and inexpensive way to treat this condition.

 If you think you might have bruxism then we do suggest you get a proper diagnosis as soon as you can to minimise the damage to your teeth, gums and jaw joints.
-All you need do is book consultation at Downham Market Dental Care and you can contact us on 01366 382265.
+All you need do is book consultation at Together Dental Downham Market and you can contact us on 01366 382265.